-- b) manage its own material knowledge (since its knowledge effectively counts as your own)? - Remuneration transparency: Does the TOBA detail a wide range of potential sources of broker remuneration from insurers? [see the Glossary - Commission] Does the TOBA require proactive disclosure of the amounts of such remuneration applying to the business's placement? - Liability: What is the broker's financial limit of liability?
+- Wording checks: Are there any clauses assigning the business with sole responsibility to check that policies are correct, or are there any clauses outlining the broker's responsibility? - Fair presentation of risk: Does the broker have any specific duties to: - a) advise the business on required disclosure; or - b) manage its own material knowledge (since its knowledge effectively counts as your own)? - Remuneration transparency: Does the TOBA detail a wide range of potential sources of broker remuneration from insurers?
+See the Glossary to this Guide - Commission.
+Does the TOBA require proactive disclosure of the amounts of such remuneration applying to the business's placement? - Liability: What is the broker's financial limit of liability?
 Are there outright exclusions for certain types of liability which could be problematic in the event of a problematic claim on a policy placed by the broker?